beau-haldane/full-stack-open/README.md

 Successfully completed exercises 5.7 - 5.10 now, only a couple more to go for section 5b tonight!
 I now have a working CRUD application with the back-end and front-end nicely integrated (albeit looking pretty crap for now)

 Moving on to prop types now.
 Will try to finish 5b tonight.

+Fully completed section 5b now - the remaining exercises were quite simple and easy to implement - adding prop-types and eslint to the notes app and the bloglist app.

+On to 5c next.